 In the late 18th century, when the wealthy of Edinburgh migrated from the fading glory of the Old Town to the emerging splendour of the New, many of them took residence in town houses like this.
 Designed by Robert Adam and filled with period treasures, Georgian House is a fascinating insight into the past both above and below stairs, with the kitchen and servants’ room giving a glimpse of the life of the staff who ran the house.

 Set in 2,000 acres of land, Dumfries House is one of Britain's most beautiful stately homes.
 The interior boasts a treasure trove of 18th century furniture, including items specially made for the house by Thomas Chippendale and three outstanding Scottish furniture makers – Francis Brodie, William Mathie and Alexander Peter.
-The entire house and its contents were saved from sale in 2007 with help from the Art Fund's largest-ever grant.
+The entire house and its contents were saved from sale in 2007 with help from the Art Fund's grant.

 While many renovated country houses can feel impersonal and sterile, Newhailes retains the warmth of a house which was once a well-loved home.
-One of the focal points of the Scottish Enlightenment, its library was described by Dr Johnson as 'the most learned room in Europe'.
+One of the focal points of the Scottish Enlightenment, its original library was described by Dr Johnson as 'the most learned room in Europe'.
 Set among landscaped grounds with views over the River Forth, Newhailes has retained much of its original decor including 18th century Chinese wallpaper and Italian marble fireplaces.

-The family home of the noble Buccleuch family is also host to the spectacular Duke of Buccleuch art collection.
-Visitors can admire paintings by Rembrandt, Leonardo, Gainsborough and more alongside thousands of ceramics, miniatures and objets d'art and a huge collection of silverware.
+The privately run family home of the noble Buccleuch family is also host to the spectacular Duke of Buccleuch art collection.
+Visitors can admire paintings by Rembrandt, Leonardo, Gainsborough and more alongside thousands of ceramics, miniatures, objets d'art and a huge collection of silverware.
 Outside the house be sure to wander the Southern Terrace with its stunning views across the Ettrick Valley.

 The private home of the Dukes and Earls of Atholl, Blair Castle dates back to the 13th century, although it was substantially remodelled during the Georgian and Edwardian periods and now presents an appropriately Scottish baronial face to the world.
 Inside, rooms filled with paintings and fine furniture, arms and armour, porcelain, embroidery, tapestry, Masonic regalia and Jacobite relics conjure up different episodes in Scottish history.